How to keep new homeowner costs in check

 We are committed to helping you understand the full picture of what your true costs of owning a home are.
 Learn more about unexpected costs that can arise when buying a home:

-Be aware that property taxes (just like HOA fees) always go up — sometimes by 1-3% per year, so make sure you’ve saved enough for a cushion for any unforeseen tax increases.Buyers are typically required to pay for three months’ worth of city & county property taxes at closing.
-You may also have a choice of rolling your monthly mortgage payment + monthly property tax bill into one lump payment, but… Click To Tweet
+Be aware that property taxes (just like HOA fees) can go up, so make sure you've saved enough for a cushion for any unforeseen tax increases.Buyers are typically required to pay for city and county property taxes at closing.
+You may also have a choice of rolling your monthly mortgage payment + monthly property tax bill into one lump payment.
+Click To Tweet

-- 17% of all homebuyers were surprised closing costs were even required
+- A few homebuyers were surprised closing costs were even required

-- 35% of all homebuyers were surprised that their closing costs were higher than expected
+- Homebuyers were surprised that their closing costs were higher than expected

-- 24% of all homebuyers were surprised by unexpected costs regarding mortgage insurance
+- Homebuyers were surprised by unexpected costs regarding mortgage insurance

 Educating yourself on the specific state requirements for closing costs is key.
-Some states allow the seller to pay some or most of the closing costs, but to be on the safe side, budget for 2-3% of your home’s value to be paid at closing.
+Some states allow the seller to pay some or most of the closing costs, but to be on the safe side, budget for the closing costs to be paid at closing.

 As a new homeowner, all of the landscaping, lawn-care, and maintenance is now all on your budget.
 If you're a first time homeowner, you probably have never had to be responsible for a lawn or the grass on the other side of the sidewalks.
 You will need to budget additional funds to buy home maintenance tools such as a lawnmower, shovels, and rakes.
 If you live in a colder climate, you may need to purchase a snowblower to help plow the snow in a big snowstorm.

-Overall, plan on spending 1 to 2% of your home’s value every year in maintenance and upkeep, according to the Harvard University Joint Center on Housing Studies.
+Overall, plan on spending a small proportion of your home's value every year in maintenance and upkeep, according to the Harvard University Joint Center on Housing Studies.

-One of the largest triggers for a family to move away from large city apartments to single-family residences is the need for space.
-If you and your spouse have just had a second child, or are thinking of expanding your family, you’ll likely be moving to a much larger house.
+One of the largest triggers for home buyers to move away from large city apartments to single-family residences is the need for space.
 This means that you will likely have to buy more furniture to make your house a home.

 There are ways to reduce your expenses by buying furniture from your friend's parents (who may be downsizing) or by shopping estate sales.
 You can also space out your furniture purchases over months.
 Given how expensive items such as beds, couches, and dining tables can be, consider what your total expenditure on furniture based on the square footage of the house.